Tymotex/InkMemories/README.md

 ## Setup Instructions
 These instructions assume that you have set up Raspbian OS.

-- In `raspi-config`, enable I2C and SPI.
+0. Using `sudo raspi-config`, enable I2C and SPI.
 This is necessary for getting the e-ink display to work.
-- Set a hostname that you'd like with `cat $NEW_HOSTNAME >> /etc/hostname`.
+1. Run `sudo apt update` to ensure packages fetched in a later step are up to date.

-1. Clone this repo: `git clone https://github.com/Tymotex/InkMemories.git`.
+2. Clone this repo: `git clone https://github.com/Tymotex/InkMemories.git`.
-2. Set up Google API credentials.
+3. Set up Google API credentials.
     Follow Google's [getting started guide](https://developers.google.com/photos/library/guides/get-started#enable-the-api) to:
     1. Set up a new project.
     2. Enable Google Photos API.
     3. Request an OAuth 2.0 client ID.
 As a result, you'll get a client ID and client secret that you'll need to supply `rclone` later.
-3. Run `sudo setup.sh` to be taken through an interactive setup of rclone, and the `.service` files to run the Image Source and Displayer services.
+4. Run `sudo bash ./setup.sh` to be taken through an interactive setup of rclone, and the `.service` files to run the Image Source and Displayer services.
-    - Set the remote name to `GooglePhotos`.
+    - Create a new remote and set the remote name to `GooglePhotos`.
+        ```sh
+        No remotes found, make a new one?
+        n) New remote
+        s) Set configuration password
+        q) Quit config
+        n/s/q> n

+        Enter name for new remote.
+        name> GooglePhotos
+        ```
+    - Next, select the storage service to be whichever ID corresponds to Google Photos.
     - This should start up the Image Source Service and Displayer Service.
       Verify that they work by running: